nbeddows/meen-i8080-arcade/README.md

 This demo project shows how to make use of the mach-emu sdk to emulate an arcade machine, in this case, Space Invaders.

-The minimum required mach-emu sdk version is [1.3.0](https://github.com/nbeddows/mach-emu-dev/releases/tag/v1.3.0).
+The minimum required [mach-emu development package](https://github.com/nbeddows/mach-emu-dev/releases) is version 1.3.0.

 ##### Basic principles of operation